MineKing9534/DiscordToolKit/Readme.md

 At any point, you can use `terminateRender` to terminate the current render process.
 It can be used if you don't have any other way to manage complex render flows.

 > [!NOTE]
+> A lot of the methods you use to configure your menus are implemented in extension functions.
+Make sure to import these to avoid running into issues!
+> For example, the `lazy` function also exists as a kotlin default function.
+However, this functions behaves different from the discord tool kit one (which is only available in menus).

+> [!NOTE]
 > The following sections will contain information about a few default provided components, either directly mapping components supported by discord (buttons and selects) or more complex components that consist of multiple primitive components with predefined behavior.
 > These are provided by default to make it easier to implement certain functionality, however, it would theoretically be possible to implement all of these yourself.
 > Therefore, if you don't like the behavior of a predefined component, you can look up its implementation and modify it to your needs.